foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/preface/preface.rst

 Preface
 =======

-This specification document relates to the MLI (Machine Learning Inference) API, which is expected to be used to define the interface to various processor-specific machine learning Implementations.
-This document guides creators of target-specific MLI Implementations on how to create a compliant implementation.
+This document describes the MLI (Machine Learning Inference) API used to define the interface to various processor-specific machine learning Implementations.
+This document guides you to create a MLI Implementations that is compliant to the desired target.

 .. table:: Revision History
    :align: center